Didier Marouani: Biography

+Cinema

+Marouani appeared in a cameo role in the Ukrainian short film Ideal Friend, a science fiction directed by Serhii Alioshechkin, which is scheduled to premiere in 2025.

 Controversy

 On 29 November 2016, Russian media reported that Marouani has been detained in Moscow by Russian police following a complaint by Philip Kirkorov with whom Marouani had a disagreement regarding a copyright infringement case.
 He was released the following day.